How to Use Turmeric Soap in Cold Weather Without Drying Out Your Skin

 Face Care Adjustments

 Facial skin is thinner and more sensitive to winter changes.
-It needs extra attention.
+It needs extra attention during cold months.

-• Add a facial oil after moisturizer to seal in hydration
+- Add a turmeric face oil after moisturizer to seal in hydration

 Body Care Adjustments